 Citizens noted that, under Chapter 102 of the Texas Business Code which defines “sexually oriented businesses,” the bar would be required to remit a $5 per patron tax to the comptroller.
-Additionally, the statute says that minors under the age of 18 are not allowed in the business.
+Additionally, the statute says that individuals under the age of 18 are not allowed in the business.

 Now Hegar says his office is looking into the situation.